Sunday, October 31, 2021

 I had real trouble recalling where Némeine was from and didn't feel like reinstalling the first game just to check that.
 I ended up with Deadfire Archipelago, probably because I recalled godlikes being revered there.
 (I think Dyrwood is what I had had in the first game.)
 I started to regret my decision later on a bit: I felt speaking the local language didn't fit Némeine and she didn't even look like a native, being a fire godlike.

 I had forgotten pretty much everything that happened in the first game.
 When a dialogue option or response indicated being a result of a decision made previously, I rarely recalled the event or characters in question.
-I also found it funny that the finale Pillars 1 save is made before you choose what you do with the souls and you have to pick a dialogue option at the start of this game again to confirm your choice.
+I also found it funny that the Pillars 1 finale save is made before you choose what you do with the souls and you have to pick a dialogue option at the start of this game again to confirm your choice.
 I had no recollection of what I had picked initially but I was able to deduct that my character wouldn't have cared about the souls and would've freed them back to the reincarnation cycle.
-The decision can affect things: Mine happened to please Berath and I got a usable figurine for it.
+The decision can affect things: mine happened to please Berath and I got a usable figurine for it.

 Improved gameplay